Keegan-Humphrey/MATHUSLA-Kalman-Algorithm/tracker/run/README.md

 output directories are organised by <path to write directory>/<date>/<time>/

-./plotting.py is run to generate ROOT plots with each of the output trees for the run.
+./plotting.py can be run to generate ROOT plots with each of the output trees for the run.
 These are stored in <path to write directory>/<date>/<time>/plots/.
 This directory is automatically zipped for downloading and viewing if tracker has been run on a cluster.